LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/array-method-examples/includes-examples.rst

    arrayName.includes(item)

-This method checks if an array contains the element specified in the parentheses ``()``.
+This method checks if an array contains the item specified in the parentheses ``()``.

 Returns ``true`` or ``false``.